 Low Energy Standby technology

-Low Energy Standby continues to evolve
+Pursuing Low Energy Standby power

 SDGs goal 13 "Climate Action" calls for "taking urgent action to combat climate change and its impacts."
 By lowering the power consumption of its products, Brother contributes to alleviating climate change by reducing the generation of large amounts of CO2 emissions which have a significant impact on global warming.